meltingscales/amethyst-algorithms-minecraft-intro-to-cs-course/course-code/amethyst-algorithms-project-1-ide-setup/README.md

-# Amethyst Algorithms 1: IDE Setup
+# Amethyst Algorithms Project 1: IDE Setup

 This part of Amethyst Algorithms is just focused on IDE and tooling setup.